yohasebe/openai-chat-api-workflow/README.md

 - **Frequency Penalty**: See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-frequency_penalty). (default: `0.0`)
 - **Presence Penalty**: See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-presence_penalty). (default: `0.0`)
 - **Memory Span**: Set the number of past utterances sent to the API as a context.
 Setting 4 to this parameter means 2  conversation turns (user + assistant) will be sent as a context for a new query.
 The larger the value, more tokens will be consumed. (default: `4`)
-- ** Add Emoji**: If enabled, the response text from GPT will contain emoji characters appropriate for the content. (default: `enabled`)
+- **Add Emoji**: If enabled, the response text from GPT will contain emoji characters appropriate for the content.
+This is realized by adding the following sentence at the end of the system content. (default: `enabled`)
-- **System Content**: Text to sent with every query sent to API as a general information about the specification of the chat.
-The default value is as follows:

-  >You are a friendly but professional consultant who answers various questions, write computer program code, make decent suggestions, give helpful advice in response to a prompt from the user.
-Your response must be consise, suggestive, and accurate.
+> Add emojis that are appropriate to the content of the response.

 ### Image Generation Parameters